ahmedzacki/CMPT432-Compilers/README.md

 - Java JDK 8 or newer.
 - The source code to be compiled must adhere to the specified grammar and be provided as input.

+The project will consist of the following 4 parts:

+### Part One: Build an interesting lexer.

+Step 1: Making tokens with your Lexer

+Step 2: More token making, now with Finite Automata

+### Part Two: Build an interesting parser and CST.

+Step 3: Turning tokens into sentences with your Parser

+Step 4: Analyzing Grammars

+Step 5: Building Syntax Trees both Concrete and Abstract

+### Part Three: Adding an AST and Semantic Analysis.

+Step 5: Building Syntax Trees both Concrete and Abstract

+Step 6: Symbol tables and you (and your compiler)

+Step 7: Semantic Analysis: Checking scope and type

+### Part Four: A full compiler, with 6502a code generation.

+Step 8: Generating Code

+Step 9: Manipulating Grammars

+Here are some Operating Systems on which to test your generated code: https://www.labouseur.com/commondocs/operating-systems/CyberCore/index.html

 ## Getting Started

 ### Setting Up Your Environment